philipwalton/polyfill/README.md

 * Listen for media changes and report new results
 * Listen for for DOM changes and automatically update

 If most polyfills needs to do all of these tasks, it makes sense to abstract this work into a separate library.
-Using a common library to handle all the grunt not only makes writing polyfills much easier, but it also means your users don't have to download and parse the same stylesheets several times for a single pageload, an unfortunate reality in the Web today.
+Using a common library to handle all the grunt work not only makes writing polyfills much easier, but it also means your users don't have to download and parse the same stylesheets several times for a single pageload, an unfortunate reality in the Web today.

 Polyfill.js does this abstraction for you.